 In its simplest form, transplanting a sky requires nothing more than pasting in a better one on a new layer, and blending the two layers together with the Eraser tool (or a Layer Mask) to fashion a seamless join.
 This will work successfully with flat, unbroken horizons and skies captured in similar lighting conditions, but when elements protrude above the horizon, or when the new sky is dramatically different in character to the old one, more advanced techniques are needed to get a good-looking result.

 Here, we’ve picked a tricky project, as we’ve added a vibrant sunset to a scene taken on an overcast day.
-Making the two shots work together requires some significant changes to contrast and colour, but the end result boosts the emotional appeal and takes the image in a different direction.
+Making the two shots work together requires some significant changes to contrast and color, but the end result boosts the emotional appeal and takes the image in a different direction.

 Try it with our start images which you can download from the link provided below.
-After you've followed all the steps you'll be ready to check your own shots with lacklustre skies, and see how you could transform them.
+After you've followed all the steps you'll be ready to check your own shots with lackluster skies, and see how you could transform them.

 Step by step: Change your outlook